-It is the policy of the Richmond Redevelopment and Housing Authority (RRHA) to accept applications for housing from all persons regardless of race, color, religion, sex, national origin, source of income, familial status, disability, or elderliness.
-In the selection and admission of tenants the Authority will not discriminate because of race, color, religion, sex, national origin, source of income, familial status, disability, or elderliness.
+It is the policy of the Richmond Redevelopment and Housing Authority (RRHA) to accept applications for housing from all persons regardless of race, color, religion, sex, national origin, source of income, familial status, disability, or elderliness, gender identity, sexual orientation, or status as a veteran.
+In the selection and admission of tenants the Authority will not discriminate because of race, color, religion, sex, national origin, source of income, familial status, disability, or elderliness, gender identity, sexual orientation, or status as a veteran.
 The Authority will seek to identify and eliminate situations or procedures that create a barrier to equal housing opportunity to all.
 The Authority will make such physical and/or procedural changes as will reasonably accommodate people with disabilities.
 No quotas or other devices, except as necessitated by allocation of units to ranges of specified rent, will be established to limit the number of such families in residence.